Under the hood

 Simple yet powerful.
 The author should only care about the content, not if the font size is 14px or 24px.
 Even without any formatting or compilation, pure plain-text markdown files are very easy to read.

-Gatsby is a very popular static site generator.
-It is based on Node, and of course npm is used for package management.
+- both based on Node, and npm is used for package management.

 Originally used Bootstrap, but so many sites were using Bootstrap so they all look something similar, and it depends on jQuery, which WAS awesome but should be deprecated now.